 For e-claims, to verify that the number is going out correctly, from the Insurance Claims window (Send Claims), open the raw text of the sent claim.
 It will be easier to troubleshoot if there is only a single claim in the batch.
 Look about 2/3 of the way down the claim for the row(s) that start with SV3.
 For example, an SRP with code D4341, a fee of $175, performed in an office (11), with a quadrant of UL (20), and a quantity of 1, would look like this:

 It's easy to see by looking at the SV3 rows that the quadrants are being properly sent.
 We have never seen a situation where they were not being sent.
 But if you have an example of such a situation, we would be happy to review it.
 We continue to be baffled by the periodic claim rejections.

 In the X12 documentation, this is placed in the Claim Supplemental Information loop, 2300 PWK06.
-To send an ACN in Open Dental, enter the number in the Attachment ID Number field in the Claim Edit window.
+To send an ACN in Open Dental, enter the number in the Attachment ID Number field in the Edit Claim - Attachments Tab.
 There can be only one ACN per claim.

-Providers should not move between Clinics prior to version 11.1 for the reasons explained here.
+Providers should not move between clinics prior to version 11.1.
 In the Insurance Claims window, we encouraged but did not enforce sending claims for only one clinic at a time.
-A batch of claims goes to the clearinghouse as a single heirarchical file, grouped by billing provider.
+A batch of claims goes to the clearinghouse as a single hierarchical file, grouped by billing provider.
 The billing address for a group of providers is pulled from the first claim in the group under the assumption that the provider/clinic relationship won't change in that group.
 This has been resolved in version 11.1 by enforcing batches to all belong to a single clinic.